 In terms of nutrient desity and bioavailability, Chinese cabbage (wombok) is a true superfood (it has double the nutrients of kale, gram for gram).
-It's also high in umami-producing amino acids, giving dishes like this salmon and potato chowder a rich savoury flavour in just minutes.
-While many one-pot dishes need to be cooked slowly for hours, this one's ready in just 20 minutes.
+It's also high in umami-producing amino acids, giving dishes like this salmon and potato chowder a rich savoury flavour.
+Bonus: this is ready in just 20 minutes.

 3 sebago potatoes, peeled and cut into chunks